Cloud Servers FAQ

 To help customers in the healthcare industry meet their compliance requirements with regards to HIPAA, Rackspace offers a Business Associate Agreement in all of our dedicated hosting services segments, and it is included by default in our agreements with customers for those services.

 How does Cloud Servers handle my data from potentially becoming visible when I delete a server?

 For your security, the Virtual Hard Drive (VHD) on the hypervisor is deleted when you delete a server.
-Once it is deleted, data cannot be retrieved and customers do not have logical or direct access to the physical drive.
+After it is deleted, data cannot be retrieved and customers do not have logical or direct access to the physical drive.